mapbox/cross-street-indexer/README.md

 - Easy to use CLI to create & search index
 - NodeJS 6 & 7 compatible
 - Only uses Tile Reduce + Turf
-- Indexes published on S3 buckets
+- Indexes can be published on S3 buckets
 - Bundled 5MB QA-Tiles for testing purposes

 ## Process